Ausommet/Projects/Link Hunter/README.md

 #  Setting Up Database

-To setup the database, it can be done by changing the following below:
+To setup the database inside database.py, it can be done by changing the following below: